 - Babies’ teeth start to break through the gums at about 6 months.
 But it is important to start with good oral care even before the first tooth pops up.
 How?
 Wipe your baby’s gums with a washcloth after feeding.
 It will help remove bacteria that can lead to tooth decay later on.

 - Once their teeth start to come in, brush them twice a day.
 Use a soft toothbrush and apply very little toothpaste—an amount equivalent to the size of a grain of rice.

 - Don’t let your baby fall asleep with his or her bottle.
 Baby-bottle tooth decay can develop when they drink from a bottle over a period of several hours, or when they fall asleep with it.

 - Schedule your baby’s first dental visit before his or her first birthday or after the first tooth comes in (whichever comes first).

 Here are some useful dental tips for kids, ages 3 and older:

 - Use a pea-sized amount of fluoride toothpaste.
 Make sure your child spits it out and doesn’t swallow it.

 - Be sure your child brushes for at least 2 minutes, twice each day.
 Letting your child pick out an electric toothbrush with a timer can be helpful.
-There are also apps like this one that can make brushing for two minutes fun and exciting.
+There are also apps that can make brushing for two minutes fun and exciting.

 - Start flossing between their teeth as soon as two teeth begin to touch one another.
 You will have to help them at first, but kids should have the ability to brush on their own by age 6 and floss on their own by age 10.